e3prom/kryptoxin/docs/powershell.md

 --method=run # (2)!
 ```

-1. Give the namespace and the object class of your library or portable executable.
+1. Specify the namespace and the object class of your library or portable executable.
 2. Specify the class' method to invoke from PowerShell where code execution begins.

 ## Custom Script (`custom`)